The Happy Accident: How This Photo of the Pennybacker Bridge Kicked Off a Photography Adventure

 - ISO 100 (drone's base ISO)

-- Processed in Adobe Lightroom
+- HDR merge processed in Adobe Lightroom

 Your Turn